It's possible to boost the value of your loyalty points by up to four times without spending a penny.

 Most of the big loyalty points have a credit card too.
 Here you don't just accumulate points on spending in a specific chain, but on all spending.

-This can be a boon, provided you repay in full each month, so there's no interest.
+This can be a boon, provided you repay in full each month, so you don't pay any interest.
 Yet always check the actual gain from using the credit card rather than just a loyalty card, then compare this to what you could earn on the Top Cashback Credit Card or other Credit Card Reward Schemes.

 Watch the multi-earn argument